Kingman man dead in semi crash west of town

-According to Kansas Highway Patrol (KHP) Crash Logs, the crash happened at the intersection of Highway 54 and SW 70th Ave., roughly seven miles west of Kingman.
+According to Kansas Highway Patrol, the crash happened at the intersection of U.S. Highway 54 and SW 70th Avenue, roughly seven miles west of Kingman.

-The crash logs say 44-year-old Benjamin Sickles of Kingman was driving a 2009 Ford F-150 north on SW 70th Ave. when he ran a stop sign and collided with a semi headed east on Highway 54.
+The crash logs say 44-year-old Benjamin Sickles of Kingman was driving a 2009 Ford F-150 north on SW 70th Avenue when he ran a stop sign and collided with a semi headed east on U.S. Highway 54.
 Both vehicles traveled into the median where they came to rest sitting upright.

 Sickles was pronounced dead at the scene of the crash.
 The passenger of the pickup truck was transported to a local hospital with suspected serious injuries.